Qazaqstan Radio and Television Corporation: History

 Kazakh radiosy, which debuted in 1922, was the nation of Kazakhstan's first radio station.
 In 1958, the first TV station began to air.
 Later, these two channels and radio stations joined the Kazakhstan Radio and Television Corporation, along with a number of others.

 Qazaqstan Radio and Television Corporation is owned by the state of Kazakhstan.
-The broadcasts of the TV and radio stations within the corporation are available to 99% of the population as well as to the residents of neighboring countries (Russia, Mongolia, China, Kyrgyzstan, and Uzbekistan).
+The broadcasts of the TV and radio stations within the corporation are available to 99 percent of the population as well as to the residents of neighboring countries (Russia, Mongolia, China, Kyrgyzstan, and Uzbekistan).